Jjagg/MonoGame/Documentation/what_is_monogame.md

 MonoGame is an Open Source implementation of the discontinued [Microsoft XNA 4 Framework]([Microsoft XNA - Wikipedia](https://en.wikipedia.org/wiki/Microsoft_XNA).
-Its goal is carry over the philosophy of XNA while expanding the framework to new platforms and evolutions.
-Our goal is to allow people to make great games using a simple API.
+Its goal is to carry over the philosophy of XNA while expanding the framework to new platforms and evolutions.
+We want to help people make great games using a simple API.

 The currently supported platforms are as follows.